nicolasdao/userin/README.md

 #### Conclusion
 As you can see, the __*UserIn*__'s scope does not cover securing your App's API.
 This job is left to you. __*UserIn*__'s scope stops after the user is either created in your system or successfully authenticated and has landed on the `onSuccess.redirectUrl`.
 Using the `code` in that redirect URL, you're free to secure your App however you want.

+# Annex
+## LinkedIn API

+Once you have the access token, simply call the API by passing the usual `Authorization: Bearer <ACCESS-TOKEN>` in the header.

+- Key concepts to understand: https://docs.microsoft.com/en-us/linkedin/shared/api-guide/concepts/urns?context=linkedin/marketing/context
+- How to create a post: https://docs.microsoft.com/en-us/linkedin/marketing/integrations/community-management/shares/share-api#post-shares
+- There is no long-lived refresh token, but the access token last a while (60 days).
+[It can be refreshed](https://docs.microsoft.com/en-us/linkedin/shared/authentication/authorization-code-flow?context=linkedin/marketing/context#refreshing-a-token), and you can check its current expiry date with this API: https://docs.microsoft.com/en-us/linkedin/shared/authentication/token-introspection?context=linkedin/marketing/context

+## Facebook API

 # This Is What We re Up To
 We are Neap, an Australian Technology consultancy powering the startup ecosystem in Sydney.
 We simply love building Tech and also meeting new people, so don't hesitate to connect with us at [https://neap.co](https://neap.co).